 Section 2.
 Elections.
-Elections will be held at the regular Club meeting in the month of December following a second call for additional nominations of officers from the floor during that meeting.
+Elections will be held at the regular Organizational meeting in the month of December following a second call for additional nominations of officers from the floor during that Meeting.

 Section 4.
 Terms of Office.
 An elected officer’s normal term shall be 1 (one) year.
 There shall be no limit on the number of terms an officer may serve.

-Unless otherwise provided by the By-Laws, Robert’s Rules of Order shall govern all parliamentary procedures of the club at regular or committee meetings.
+Unless otherwise provided by the By-Laws, Robert’s Rules of Order shall govern all parliamentary procedures of the Organization at regular or committee meetings.

 Section 1.
-Membership.
+Committees.
 Committees may consist of members and Board members with the President as an ex-officio member of all committees.
 All committees shall be appointed and discharged by the President.

 Section 2.
 Standing Committees.
-The following committee may be held by the organization: Program, Activities, Skywarn, Volunteer Examiner (VE), PIO (Public Information Officer), Event Coordinator, ARES/Emergency Communications, Field Day and Contesting, Elmering/New Ham Assistance, Estate and Bereavement.
+The following committees are held within the Organization: Program, Activities, SKYWARN, Volunteer Examiner (VE), PIO (Public Information Officer), Event Coordinator, ARES/Emergency Communications, Field Day & Contesting, Elmering/New Ham Assistance and Estate & Bereavement.